Naman-Bhalla/productservice/README.md

 - It uses MySql as Database.
 - It uses Thymeleaf Template Engine for UI.
 - It uses UUID format.
+- In this application both Controller and RestController is implemented.

 ## How to Access
 ### This app contains 4 Controllers